zdeneksvarc/postal-tls/README.md

   tls_private_key_path: /caddy-data/caddy/certificates/acme-v02.api.letsencrypt.org-directory/<HOST>/<HOST>.key
 ```

-2. Working directory will be `/opt/caddy-tls`, so do `cd /opt`, fetch the install repository `sudo git clone https://github.com/zdeneksvarc/postal-tls.git` and set working directory `cd /opt/postal-tls`
+2. Suppose the directory for postal-tls will be `/opt/caddy-tls`.
+Change the working directory `cd /opt`.
+Fetch the install repository `sudo git clone https://github.com/zdeneksvarc/postal-tls.git`.
+Jump to the new working directory `cd /opt/postal-tls`
-3. Set the FQDN of the Postal host in the files `.env` and `Caddyfile` and also set your e-mail address in the `Caddyfile` instead of `your@email.com` which is used to identify the owner of the certificate.
+3. Set the FQDN of the Postal host in the files `.env` and `Caddyfile`.
+Also set your e-mail address in the `Caddyfile` instead of `your@email.com` which is used to identify the owner of the certificate.
-4. Still in the `/opt/postal-tls` now run `docker compose up https` and wait a while until Caddy gets the certificates, then exit via CTRL-C
+4. Still in the `/opt/postal-tls` now run `docker compose up https` and wait a while until Caddy gets the certificates.
+Then exit via CTRL-C
-5. Create a symlink `sudo ln -s /opt/postal-tls/caddy-data /opt/postal/caddy-data` and set the permissions of directory `sudo find /opt/postal-tls/caddy-data -type d -exec chmod 755 {} +` and files `sudo find /opt/postal-tls/caddy-data -type f -exec chmod 644 {} +`
+5. Create a symlink `sudo ln -s /opt/postal-tls/caddy-data /opt/postal/caddy-data` and set permissions of directory `sudo find /opt/postal-tls/caddy-data -type d -exec chmod 755 {} +` and set permissions of files `sudo find /opt/postal-tls/caddy-data -type f -exec chmod 644 {} +`
 6. Add the volume with certificates `/opt/postal/caddy-data:/caddy-data` to the Postal smtp service in `/opt/postal/install/docker-compose.yml`.
 7. This step is not necessary, but for the sake of clarity we can delete the Caddyfile offered by Postal `sudo rm /opt/postal/config/Caddyfile` and link a working one `sudo ln -s /opt/postal-tls/Caddyfile /opt/postal/config/Caddyfile` and remove .git directory `sudo rm -r /opt/postal-tls/.git` and .gitignore file `sudo rm -r /opt/postal-tls/.gitignore`
 8. Stop Postal via `postal stop` and start Postal via `postal start`, which will now start with StartTLS support on port 25.